 - Patching and updating of individual connections becomes a burden as the number of cloud-to-on-premise connections increases

-And while SD-WAN may be better in branch-to-branch connections or routing traffic for multiple applications over multiple internet connections, Trustgrid is focused on a more neglected part of the cloud networking market….Cloud to on-premise (sometimes referred to as Hybrid Cloud) connections.
+While SD-WAN may be better in branch-to-branch connections or routing traffic for multiple applications over multiple internet connections, Trustgrid is focused on a more neglected part of the cloud networking market….Cloud to on-premise connections.

 As more FinTech application providers transition to the cloud, there is a growing need to partner with a networking vendor that realizes the unique needs of this space.